How would you predict a stranger’s chance of success at work?

 Professional Program in Soft Skills Training

-ICBI’s Professional Program in Soft Skills Training is a comprehensive program that helps you as a trainer to meet the training requirements of individuals across all domains.
+ICBI’s Professional Program to become Soft Skills Trainer is a comprehensive program that helps you as a trainer to meet the training requirements of individuals across all domains.
 At the end of the course you will be granted a certificate from ICBI and accredited by SQA – Scottish Qualifications Authority – making you a Certified Soft Skills Trainer.